Obarun/66/doc/boot.md

 - It checks if the *LIVE* basename is a valid mountpoint, and if so it mounts it.
 If requested, it unmounts if the *LIVE* basename is a valid mountpoint and performs a mount.

-- It creates the *LIVE* directory invocating [66 -v VERBOSITY -l LIVE scandir  -b -c -s skel create](scandir.html) plus **-L user_log** if requested.
+- It creates the *LIVE* directory invocating [66 -v VERBOSITY -l LIVE scandir  -b -c -s skel create](66-scandir.html) plus **-L user_log** if requested.

-- It initiates the early services of *TREE* invocating [66 -v VERBOSITY -l LIVE init TREE](init.html).
+- It initiates the early services of *TREE* invocating [66 -v VERBOSITY -l LIVE tree init TREE](66-66-tree.html#init).

 - It reads the initial environment from *environment* if requested.

-- It performs "the fifo trick" where it redirects its stdout to the `catch-all` logger's fifo without blocking before the `catch-all` logger is even up (because it's a service that will be spawned a bit later, when [scandir start](scandir.html) is executed).
+- It performs "the fifo trick" where it redirects its stdout to the `catch-all` logger's fifo without blocking before the `catch-all` logger is even up (because it's a service that will be spawned a bit later, when [scandir start](66-scandir.html) is executed).

 - It forks a child, also called *stage2*.